-The following additional clinically significant, immune-mediated adverse reactions were reported in less than 1% (unless otherwise indicated) of patients treated with KEYTRUDA: uveitis, arthritis (1.5%), myositis, Guillain-Barré syndrome, pancreatitis, myasthenic syndrome, haemolytic anaemia, sarcoidosis, encephalitis, myelitis, vasculitis, and hypoparathyroidism.
-The following was reported in other clinical studies with KEYTRUDA or in postmarketing use: myocarditis and cholangitis sclerosing.
+The following additional clinically significant, immune-mediated adverse reactions were reported in less than 1% (unless otherwise indicated) of patients treated with KEYTRUDA: uveitis, arthritis (1.5%), myositis, Guillain-Barré syndrome, pancreatitis, myasthenic syndrome, haemolytic anaemia, sarcoidosis, encephalitis, myelitis, vasculitis, hypoparathyroidism, and gastritis.
+The following were reported in other clinical studies with KEYTRUDA or in postmarketing use: myocarditis, cholangitis sclerosing, and aplastic anaemia.